 Eidesvik's reporting related to the NTA is based on the UN Guiding Principles on Business and Human Rights and the OECD model for Due Diligence for Responsible Business Conduct (the Guidelines).
-The Guidelines were updated in 2023 to respond to urgent social, environmental, and technological priorities facing societies and businesses.
-The updated guidelines have been incorporated into Eidesvik's due diligence process and this report.

-The model has six steps that describe how companies can work for more responsible and sustainable business practices.
+The OECD model has six steps that describe how companies can work for more responsible and sustainable business practices.